fardog/node-osx-audio/README.md

 A library that provides access to Mac OS X Audio I/O as streams.
 Only input is supported so far.

-Audio captured is Signed 16-bit PCM, Stereo, 44100Hz, in Little-endian byte-order.
+Audio captured is Signed 16-bit PCM, Stereo, 44100Hz, in little-endian byte-order.
 Alternate capture modes will be supported in future versions.

 ## Installation